mufide/GMT211_calculator/README.md

 ## 4. Prepare Files for TestPyPI

 TestPyPI is a sandbox version of the Python Package Index.
+We will upload homework or trial packages here to avoid creating unnecessary weight by uploading the same packages to the PyPI database over and over again.
+However, you can use PyPI when you have completed other package tests, there are no permission restrictions.

 ###  Install Required Packages